marcmylemans/marcmylemans.github.io/_posts/2022-12-17-Server2022-Installing-Hyper-V-Role.md

 {% youtube "https://youtu.be/Y-Sadkf3Ims" %}

 Hello and welcome to a key tutorial in our Windows Server 2022 series!
-Today, we're diving into the installation of the Hyper-V Role on Server 2022 – a crucial step for anyone looking to leverage the power of virtualization in their network infrastructure.
+Today, we're diving into the installation of the Hyper-V Role on Server 2022 â€“ a crucial step for anyone looking to leverage the power of virtualization in their network infrastructure.

 ### Why Hyper-V on Server 2022?